religionnews/rns-campaigns/readme.md

 To send a newsletter, create and publish a new Campaign from your Dashboard in (mostly) the normal fashion.
 Campaigns can be published immediately or scheduled.
 See the [Current limitations][] section below for some caveats to the publishing process.

-RNS Campaigns was originally developed, and currently works fairly well, for [Religion News Service](http://www.religionnews.com).
+RNS Campaigns was developed, and works fairly well, for [Religion News Service](http://www.religionnews.com).

+## Changelog ##

+### June 19, 2013 ###

+* You can now send campaigns to one or multiple lists
+* Errors from Campaign Monitor are handled more gracefully
+* Support for scheduling campaigns has been removed, but might return eventually

 ## Installation ##

 1. Unzip the contents and add the `rns-campaigns` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the Plugins menu in WordPress
-1. Under Settings > RNS Campaigns, add an API Key, Client ID, List ID, and "From" name and email address
+1. Under Settings > RNS Campaigns, add an API Key, Client ID, and "From" name and email address.
+There are also options for specifying lists that campaigns will always be sent to and for hiding the lists metabox on the edit page.
 1. Optionally customize the "Campaigns" post type with custom fields or other content you want to include in your campaigns
 1. Include a `single-rns_campaign.php` file in your theme that contains your campaign template and any necessary WordPress template tags.